melvinvarkey/bigipsecurity/README.md

 4. Click `Logon Page`.
 Set the created CAPTCHA configuration.
 5. Click `Apply Access Policy`.

-## Getting an A-grade on Qualys's SSL Labs
+## Getting an A-grade on Qualys SSL Labs

 It is necessary to configure the following settings in BigIP's client SSL profile
 * Enable TLS_FALLBACK-SCSV extension